EverythingSuckz/TG-FileStreamBot/README.md

 `MULTI_TOKEN3`, `MULTI_TOKEN4`, etc.

 > **Warning**
-> Don't forget to add all these worker bots to the `BIN_CHANNEL` for the proper functioning
+> Don't forget to add all these worker bots to the `LOG_CHANNEL` for the proper functioning

 ## Contributing